 Roth-Gormley investigated a diverse collection of archival materials on co-education

 at Goucher College and conduct oral histories for a research paper Better Dead Than Coed?
 Telling the Story of Coeducation at Goucher College that was her senior thesis.

 2009 Spring Fellows

 Kate Dannals '09

-Dannals will conduct research on 20th century rare books collector Alberta Hirshheimer Burke in the Special Collections and Archives Department.
+Dannals conducted research on 20th century rare books collector Alberta Hirshheimer Burke in the Special Collections and Archives Department.